 Bank loans

-Banks offer various loan options for startups, each with its own terms and conditions.
+Banks offer various loans for startup financing, each with its own terms and conditions.
 Let’s look at two of those bank loan options:

 Lines of credit